-EPSRC Doctoral Prize Scheme - Call for nominations for 2023 competition.
+EPSRC Doctoral Prize Scheme - Call for nominations for 2024 competition.

-- The EPSRC Doctoral Prize scheme will run again in 2023.
+- The EPSRC Doctoral Prize scheme will run again in 2024.
 This circular calls for nominations and provides details of the scheme. - Action: Departments are asked to notify the supervisors of eligible candidates, to invite them to nominate suitable candidates from within Oxford or another UK higher education institution, and to advertise this opportunity to students within the department.
 Please note applications should be made by the student with support from the proposed supervisor.
-For external candidates the supervisor will need to complete the online form on their behalf as the form requires SSO access. - Supervisors should complete the online application form by midday on Tuesday 21 March 2023.
-Please note any internal department deadlines for project approval before submitting your application.
+For external candidates the supervisor will need to complete the online form on their behalf as the form requires SSO access. - Supervisors should complete the online application form by 10am on Monday 13 May 2024.
+Please note any internal department deadlines for project approval before submitting your application. - Please direct any queries to Stacey Doyle, Graduate Funding Assistant (graduate.studies@mpls.ox.ac.uk)